asdofindia/python-telegram-bot/README.md

 * google <search terms> will return a few google results
 * bot <question> will fetch the answer from wolfram alpha api
 * new twitter messages from your feed are automatically sent to the defined peer

+## Known Bugs ##

+* twitter module repeats tweets.
+This is more of a problem with the twitter python module rather than this code.
+Todo: prevent duplicate tweets using timestamp
+* chatting with oneself is buggy, I suppose.
+Not tested very much.
+No time :P